 But instead of letting fear eat me up, I’m gonna grab it by the horns and finish the damn thing.
 I have no choice.
 This is the story I feel I was destined to write, and I ain’t got no time to waste.

-Here’s to Uncle Robert, who is undoubtedly making a joyful noise in Heaven.
+This post is written in loving memory of my uncle Robert Elledge, who’s undoubtedly making a joyful noise in Heaven.
 “If you can’t see my mirrors, I can’t see you…come on beep!”